16 Days Shimshal Pass Trek & Minglik Sar 6050m Climbing

 Optional Items

-• Camera, film, extra batteries, cleaning supplies and extra lenses.
+• Camera, extra batteries, lenses, and cleaning supplies.

 Visa Guide

-• Apply for Pakistan tourist Visa Here: Visa Website
+• Apply for a Pakistan tourist Visa Here: Visa Website

 • Download Visa Guide